 The centerpiece of Florence is the Renaissance Dome designed by Filippo Brunelleschi.

-The cathedral is named Santa Maria del Fiore and was built upon on the site of a 7th century church (Santa Reparata).
+The cathedral is named Santa Maria del Fiore and was built upon the site of a 7th-century church (Santa Reparata).

 Giotto’s Bell Tower (Campanile)